 One way to future-proof your name — and get out of the singular “this is the product we make or thing we offer” headspace — is to think about your company’s story, values, and key differentiators as you brainstorm.

 - Get reflective.
 How would you describe your company to others?
 What are you trying to accomplish?
 What feelings do you want to evoke in your customers?
-What adjectives come to mind when you think about your business?
+Do certain adjectives come to mind when you think about your business?
 What do you do differently?
 Grab a piece of paper and a pen and start writing it all down.

 - Consider your offering.
 If you’re a service-based business, having your service offering in the name can be helpful as a suffix (e.g. Scaling Upward Design).